ArtArtArtArt/KMSVault/ROUTINE.md

 ⚙️ - note only created
-🌱- note has to be expanded or broken down into several other notes, it has suggestions written in the note 🌾- note is halfway in the process of forresting, some additional suggestions might be added 🌲- note is finished and has to be reviewed
+🌱- note has to be expanded or broken down into several other notes, it has suggestions written in the note 🌾- note is halfway in the process of forresting, some additional suggestions might be added, also links to other notes ight be provided
+🌲- note is finished and has to be reviewed
 ✅- note is done